seagle0128/doom-modeline/README.md

 ;; How wide the mode-line bar should be.
 It's only respected in GUI.
 (setq doom-modeline-bar-width 3)

+;; The limit of the window width.
+;; If `window-width' is smaller than the limit, some information won't be displayed.
+(setq doom-modeline-window-width-limit (+ fill-column 20))

 ;; How to detect the project root.
 ;; The default priority of detection is `ffip' > `projectile' > `project'.
 ;; nil means to use `default-directory'.